LAG1819/label-classification-repo/doc/01Tutorial_WebCrawler.md

       adjusted_path = r"my\desired\path\file.xlsx"
       crawl_data(lang, custom_seed = adjusted_path)
    ``` -->
-2. Create a TopicScraper instance and pass to it the adjusted path.
-This approach is recommended if only a keyword search is to be performed in a dedicated manner:
+**2. Create a TopicScraper instance and pass to it the adjusted path.
+This approach is recommended if only a keyword search is to be performed in a dedicated manner:**
    ```Python3
       language = 'de'
       adjusted_path = r"my\desired\path\file.xlsx"